10 Competitor Analysis Tools You Need to Know

 Next, provide your competitor’s web address:

-In the free version of the tool you can see global rank, country rank and category rank:
+In the free version of the tool, you can see global rank, country rank and category rank:

 Also, the free version of Similar Web offers traffic overview:

-And traffic sources:
+And site traffic sources:

-Those are features you can investigate using the free version of Similar Web.
+These are features you can investigate using the free version of Similar Web.

 By addressing your audience’s needs and creating highly shareable content.